18F/css-style-guide/pages/recommended/mvv_frameworks.md

 #### Cons:
 - Still requires a lot of boilerplate code (this can be mitigated by pairing with a library like Marionette)
-- Since it has very little structure, unexperienced programs can easily create unmaintainable code with Backbone.
+- Since it has very little structure, inexperienced programmers can easily create unmaintainable code with Backbone.
 - Designed primarily for REST data.